emson/elf0/docs_ai/project_tasks.md

       elf workflow.yaml --prompt "Summarize data" --output summary.json
       ```
     - [x] Clarify in help text: output file contains workflow result, console output replaced by confirmation when `--output` is used.

+### Workflow Referencing Functionality
+- [x] **Spec Schema and Pydantic Model Updates for Referencing**
+    - Description: Modify the core `Spec` Pydantic model and its documentation (`docs_specs/spec_schema.md`) to support a `reference` field that can accept a single file path or a list of file paths for enhanced modularity.
+    - [x] Update `docs_specs/spec_schema.md`: Document the `reference` field supporting a string or a list of strings.
+Detail merge semantics (sequential for lists, with the current file's definitions overriding all referenced content), path resolution logic, and common error scenarios (e.g., missing files, parsing errors, circular references).
+Provide clear examples for both single and multiple references.
+    - [x] Modify `Spec` Pydantic model in `src/elf/core/spec.py`: Change the `reference` field to `Optional[Union[str, List[str]]]` to enable referencing one or more external spec files.
+- [x] **Implement Spec Loading Logic for Multiple References (`spec.py`)**
+    - Description: Enhance `Spec.from_file` method in `src/elf/core/spec.py` to recursively load and merge specifications from one or more referenced YAML files, applying a clear override precedence.
+    - [x] Adapt `Spec.from_file` to handle both a single string and a list of strings for the `reference` attribute.
+    - [x] Implement sequential merging for lists of references: the first reference forms the base, subsequent references are merged on top, and finally, the current file's content is merged with the highest precedence.
+    - [x] Ensure correct path resolution for referenced files (relative to the directory of the file containing the reference).
+    - [x] Implement robust circular reference detection to prevent infinite loops during loading.
+    - [x] Develop or utilize a deep-merge utility for spec dictionaries that correctly handles nested structures and respects the override semantics.
+    - [x] Implement comprehensive error handling for scenarios such as missing referenced files, YAML parsing errors within referenced files, circular dependencies, and type incompatibilities during merging.
+- [x] **Testing for Workflow Referencing (`tests/core/test_spec.py`)**
+    - Description: Add comprehensive unit tests to `tests/core/test_spec.py` to validate the reference loading, merging, and error handling functionalities.
+    - [x] Test loading a spec with a single file reference.
+    - [x] Test loading a spec with a list of references, verifying correct merge order and override behavior.
+    - [x] Test nested references (e.g., File A references B, B references C).
+    - [x] Test the circular reference detection mechanism and ensure appropriate errors are raised.
+    - [x] Test path resolution for both relative and absolute paths in references.
+    - [x] Test error handling for missing referenced files and malformed YAML in referenced files.
+    - [x] Verify that `config` blocks within nodes (e.g. prompts for agents) are correctly loaded and merged from referenced files and the main file.

 ### Implement the Other Patterns
 - [x] Add a new Spec file `specs/prompt_chaining.yaml` that implements the prompt chain pattern